Open Archives 2019

 This varies from place to place.
 Some archives set up displays of special collections materials - photographs, documents, maps, art, audio - while others take visitors to places that are often off-limits to the public, like closed stacks and collections storage.

 In previous years, participating institutions planned their tours and collection displays around a special theme.
 Past Open Archives themes have included Adventures in Gastronomy, Cambridge in the 1860s, Spaces: Profane and Sacred, Living and Dying in Cambridge, and New Acquisitions & Old Treasures.
 This year the theme is "Politics and Activism in Cambridge (and beyond)."
 Whatever each institution decides to display, however, you are guaranteed to see a wonderful variety of original photographs, documents, artwork, and objects.

 Does Open Archives cost anything?

 Open Archives is completely free!
 Space is very limited, however, so register early at each site to secure your spot.
-Watch this webpage for the registration link, which goes live on May 11.
+Watch this webpage for the registration link.

 Do you take volunteers for Open Archives?